This post may contain affiliate links. Please read our disclosure policy.

 • Melt butter over medium heat.
 Whisk in the flour and seasonings.

-• Pour in the milk and cook while stirring until the mixture is thick.
+• Pour in the broth and cook while stirring until the mixture is thick.
+Once thickened add the cream and stir to combine.

 • Remove from the heat and add in the cheese.
 Stir while the cheese melts.
 Stir in the diced green chiles.